How to Plan your Vacation with Prevention in Mind

 - If you are also using sunscreen, apply sunscreen before applying insect repellent.

-This will give you a good idea of how to help prevent possible exposure to the Zika Virus by planning ahead and being cautious while on vacation in high-risk areas.
-For more information regarding the Zika Virus, please turn to the Campus Health Center’s FAQ page: http://health.wayne.edu/disease-info.html
+Planning ahead and being cautious while on vacation in high-risk area will help prevent possible exposure to Zika virus.
+For more information regarding Zika virus, please see the Campus Health Center’s FAQ page.

-To make an appointment for any travel health before you depart for your spring break, please call the Campus Health Center at 313.577.5041.
+To make an appointment for any travel health concerns before you depart for your Spring Break, please call the Campus Health Center at 313-577-5041.